 Both of our guides, Malin and Gunnar, have several years’ experience snowshoeing.
 Malin actually mentioned that she has been a guide for 4 years.
-They noted that sometimes, they’ll have travellers come on the tour who are seeing snow for the first time!
-No matter one’s experience with winter, snowshoeing can be a great entry level sport into the realm of winter sports.
+They noted that sometimes, they’ll have travelers come on the tour who are seeing snow for the first time!
+No matter one’s experience with winter, snowshoeing can be a great entry-level sport into the realm of winter sports.
 This is the case because you can push yourself to your own comfort level of activity.

 Interesting Sights Along The Tour

 Along the tour that evening, Gunnar and Malin pointed out interesting sights and shared some fun facts with the group.
 Personally, I love learning about nature and its intricacies, so this was my favorite part of the excursion.

 Within our first 10 minutes on the trail, we noticed animal tracks, including snowshoe hare tracks (how fitting!).
 We learned from our guide Malin that the snowshoe hare actually puts their front feet behind the rest of their body to move forward.
 Hence, their tracks look like snowshoes!
 However, if you see the snowshoe hare in the summertime, you’ll want to look out for a brown hare, since they only turn white in the wintertime.

 You may see tracks of other animals on the trails as well.
 We saw scuffle marks in the snow, potentially those of a coyote and his/her prey!